Join Closed Beta

 Configuration Profiles

-A configuration profile is a named set of inference settings specific to a hardware/model/backend combination.
-Profiles include:
+A configuration profile is a complete set of inference settings saved per (SoC, model, backend, quantization) tuple.
+Profiles capture:

 Profile sources: Profiles are tagged by how they were created.
 Manual benchmarks create "benchmark" source profiles (highest priority).
 AutoForge creates "auto-tune" profiles.
 Device auto-detection creates "auto_profile" (lowest priority).
 Profiles from other devices are tagged "imported".
 This hierarchy ensures manually-tuned configs are never overwritten by automatic sweeps.